skishimaru/BayesianPopulationAnalysis_Learning/README.md

 # BayesianPopulationAnalysis_Learning
-Walking through each chapter of "Bayesian Population Analysis using WinBUGS"
+Walking through each chapter of "Bayesian Population Analysis using WinBUGS" with JAGS